Using SourcePipeline

 • To view the task's settings status in detail or edit it, click i-SourcePipeline-set of the task to view or edit its settings.
 (See Step 2 of the procedure above.)

-• If there are 2 or more first tasks (tasks marked as No preceding task) in the Settings field, the pipeline can't be configured.
+• If there are 2 or more first tasks (tasks marked as No preceding task) in the Settings field, the pipeline cannot be configured.
 Select a preceding task to get the tasks ordered, or delete a task if unnecessary.

 • Push trigger